Specular differentiation in normed vector spaces: Quasi-Mean Value and Quasi-Fermat Theorems: Specular directional derivatives

-by \cref{thm: representation with A of the specular directional derivative} and \cite[Lem.
-A.1]{2026a_Jung}. \end{example}
+by \cref{cor:repr_sdd_A} and \cite[Lem.
+A.3 (g)]{2026a_Jung}. \end{example}

-\subsection{Specular G\^ateaux derivatives}
+\section{Specular G\^ateaux derivatives}

-In this subsection, we impose stronger differentiability assumptions in the specular sense.
-If a functional is specular G\^ateaux differentiable, weak versions of the classical Mean Value Theorem and the Fermat's theorem can be stated in normed vector spaces: the Quasi-Mean Value Theorem and Quasi-Fermat's Theorem.
+In this section, we impose stronger differentiability assumptions in the specular sense.
+We prove the uniqueness of a specular G\^ateaux derivative and explore the relationships between specular and classical G\^ateaux differentiability, as summarized in \cref{fig:differentiability}.
+Also, we state and prove the Quasi-Mean Value Theorem and the Quasi-Fermat Theorem for real-valued specularly G\^ateaux differentiable functions.